Disable Outlook on the web (OWA) signatures

 This article applies to Exchange Server 2013, 2016, 2019, and Exchange Online (Office 365).
 For older versions of Exchange Server, i.e. 2007 and 2010, see this article.

-You would like to prevent users from creating individual Outlook on the web (OWA) signatures and adding them to email messages.
+You would like to prevent users from creating individual Outlook on the web (OWA) signatures and adding them to emails.

-To prevent your users from adding their own email signatures in Outlook on the web, you need to disable the Email signature option in the Outlook Web App mailbox policy assigned to these users.
-You can do it in two ways: via PowerShell, the modern Exchange admin center (Exchange Online) or the classic Exchange admin center.
+To prevent your users from adding their own email signatures in Outlook on the web, you need to disable the Email signature option in the Outlook web app mailbox policy assigned to these users.
+You can do it in three ways: via PowerShell, the modern Exchange admin center (Exchange Online) or the classic Exchange admin center (Exchange Server).

-For these solutions to work, you need to make sure your Exchange/Office 365 plan supports Group Policy (GPO).
+For these solutions to work, you need to make sure your Exchange/Microsoft 365 plan supports Group Policy (GPO).